Skip to main content

 Visual Studio Code

-The Karate Labs VS Code extension provides a complete development environment for Karate tests with advanced features like debugging, auto-completion, and integrated test execution.
+The Karate Labs VS Code extension provides a complete development environment for Karate tests — syntax highlighting, run-from-editor, debugging (including embedded JavaScript), and real-time match-syntax diagnostics.
+Built natively for VS Code's test runner.

 Extension Features by License